cgwire/kitsu/docs/short/README.md

 ![EDL Example](../img/getting-started/edl_example.png)

-The video files are named  LGC_100-000.mov, it means LGC is the production name, 100 is the sequence name, and 000 is the shot name.
+The video files are named  LGC_100-000.mov, which means LGC is the production name, 100 is the sequence name, and 000 is the shot name.

-Once you are set with the naming convention, you can import the edl file.
+You can import the EDL file once you have the naming convention.

 Then click on **Upload EDL**